What is Artificial Intelligence?

 Microsoft 365 provides insightful search functions which harvest knowledge and take action faster, these are also personalised to your organisation’s network.
 The search functions within Microsoft 365 are boundary-less – meaning that search is performed across multiple devices, data stores and services.

-Artificial Intelligence enables your employees to present more inclusively with live captions and subtitles in Microsoft PowerPoint and in the web version of Outlook, the new features give Microsoft Office 365 users meeting insights, suggested replies with a meeting, smart time suggestions, and suggested locations.
+Artificial Intelligence enables your employees to present more inclusively with live captions and subtitles in Microsoft PowerPoint and in the web version of Outlook, the new features give Microsoft 365 users meeting insights, suggested replies with a meeting, smart time suggestions, and suggested locations.
 Outlook will tap into Microsoft Graph to recommend information that it thinks will be useful for your employees next meeting, as well as sorting information about previous meetings, such as files shared via email or stored in Microsoft SharePoint and OneDrive.
+In addition, AI can be integrated with Microsoft Access to streamline user experience.

 Microsoft Dynamics 365 AI for Sales has Artificial Intelligence built in to help your sales team create personalised engagement and proactive decision making to build better relationships and increase revenue.